farmbotgianpaolo/lambda-bitbucket-claudia-api/README.md

   * http://localhost:3030/example

-### HOW THIS API WORKS IN LOCAL:
+### HOW THIS API WORKS:

-The main script launched on local.js instantiates an Express application that will require a router on `app/route/index.js`.
+The main script launched on local.js (or on lambda.handler if on lambda) instantiates an Express application that will require a router on `app/route/index.js`.
 The router script has sa main route `"/"` that answers with the following json:

 ```javascript